PedjPedj/libSys/README.md

 To set up the required database structure, execute the following SQL statements:

-(Personally, I used sql workbench for creating the database)
+(Personally, I used sql workbench for creating the database.)

 ```sql